tonymamo/getpackup/src/pages/blog/2021-02-12-ultimate-car-camping-checklist.md

   - camping
   - guides
 ---
 We've provided our quick summary of what to bring when going car camping in our blog post below.
-[Our app](/) also allows you to add other activities like hiking and climbing and item sets such as casualwear, or international travel, giving you a fully customizable packing list at your finger tips, synced to the cloud.
+[Our app](/) uses a lot of the same listed info below,  and allows you to choose your outdoor activities, your accommodation, kitchen type, and other item sets, giving you a fully customizable packing list at your finger tips.
+Never forget anything again.
 [Try our app packup today! ](/)

 ![](/img/screenshot-2021-02-12-155656.png)

+<br></br>

 # Pre-Trip